eProsima/FIWARE-SH/doc/design.md

 ## Project layout:
 - `Dockerfile`: Dockerfile with a system already configured with ROS2
+- `doc` folder: contains the design and user documentation.
+- `examples` folder: contains a *.yaml* file example and utils for running *soss-dds* easily.
+- `packages`: colcon packages for this middleware
     - `fiware`: main system handler
         - `src` folder: contains the implementation of *soss-fiware* library.
-    - `doc` folder: contains the design and user documentation.
-    - `sample` folder: contains a *.yaml* file example and utils for running *soss-fiware* easily.
     - `fiware-test`: system handler for testing the `fiware` system handler.
         - `src` folder: contains the test sources
         - `thirdparty` folder: contains the external code used and distributed with the project.
             - `catch2` folder: contains the *catch2* test framework